Village Project Updates

 Baird Community Center - 5 Mead Street

-A new entrance is under construction at the Baird Community Center on Mead Street.
+A new entrance was recently completed at the Baird Community Center on Mead Street.
 An ADA grant from Essex County provided partial funding for this project, which provides a new ramp for handicap accessibility.
 While the primary purpose was to improve accessibility, the design of the entrance is historically compatible with the old building and creates a beautiful entrance and surrounding porch area that residents of the community can be proud of.
-In the coming year, the Village plans to continue the improvements at the Baird, beginning with a roof replacement and repairs to the building exterior, including the replacement of the 2nd story porch, followed by reconstruction of the community center interior.

 Meadowland Park Tennis Courts

-The tennis courts in Meadowland Park are being replaced with brand new courts and upgraded lighting in 2017.
-If the construction is on schedule and the weather cooperates, they will be completed before the end of the summer.
-These courts are the home of a thriving tennis community, recreation department lessons and both girls and boys Columbia High School tennis teams.
+The deteriorated tennis courts at the Baird were removed and replace with eight brand new, state of tennis courts, complete iwth all new lighting.
+These new courts are the home of a thriving tennis community, recreation department lessons and both girls and boys Columbia High School tennis teams.

-The skate house located near the Duck Pond in Meadowland Park is also in the midst of reconstruction.
-The roof and windows have been replaced and the building has been gutted for refurbishment.
+The skate house located near the Duck Pond in Meadowland Park in the final stages of reconstruction and will be opening in the very near future.
+The roof and windows have been replaced and the interior of the building has been completely refurbished.
 Once completed, the space will include new bathrooms and a heated and air conditioned space to be used for Village programming, events and/or meetings.

 South Orange Pool